 Cannot redeclare get_posts() (previously declared in /var/www/html/wordpress/wp-includes/post.php:1624) in /var/www/html/wordpress/wp-content/plugins/my-plugin/my-plugin.php on line 21

-The above error message states that there is an error at line 21 in one of the plugins.
+The above error message states an error at line 21 in one of the plugins.
 At this point, you may either contact the plugin provider or replace the plugin with something similar.
-If that’s not possible, simply disable the WordPress plugins altogether.
+If that’s not possible, disable the WordPress Plugins altogether.

 Increase Memory Limit

 WordPress runs on top of PHP.
-As such both layers need adequate memory for execution.
-Sometimes the limit gets exhausted resulting in errors like White Screen of Death and 500 Internal Server error.
+As such, both layers need adequate memory for execution.
+Sometimes the limit gets exhausted, resulting in the White Screen of Death and 500 Internal Server errors.

-Now return to wp-admin, refresh the page and check if the error is still there.
-If you still see the White Screen of Death, take a deep breath and try the next method.
+- Now return to wp-admin, refresh the page and check if the error is still there.
+If you still see the White Screen of Death, move on to the next method.

 Disable Plugins & Themes

-Let’s see how to disable both the themes and plugins one-by-one without causing any damage to the WordPress site.
+Let’s see how to disable themes and plugins without causing any damage to the WordPress site.

-If you are unable to access the wp-admin due to the White Screen of Death error, access your server using FileZilla and rename the wp-content/themes folder to something like my_themes.
+If you cannot access the wp-admin due to the White Screen of Death error, access your server using FileZilla and rename the wp-content/themes folder to something like my_themes.

-However, if you are unable to access wp-admin, use FileZilla again and this time rename the plugins folder.
-If your website starts working, rename the folder back to plugins and start testing each plugin individually by renaming them one-by-one.
+However, if you cannot access wp-admin, use FileZilla again and rename the plugins folder.
+If your website starts working, rename the folder back to plugins and start testing each plugin individually by renaming them one by one.